By Gloria Onwneme, SDN Staff Writer

-Dr. Harris Eyre, MD, PhD, Fulbright Scholar (WG Walker) is a psychiatrist, and Chief Medical Officer and Co-Founder of CNSDose, a company which has developed and deployed a world-leading genetic test to aid the antidepressant selection process for primary care physicians, psychiatrists, and people with depression.
+Dr. Harris Eyre, MD, PhD, Fulbright Scholar (WG Walker) is a psychiatry trainee, and Chief Medical Officer and Co-Founder of CNSDose, a company which has developed and deployed a world-leading genetic test to aid the antidepressant selection process for primary care physicians, psychiatrists, and people with depression.
 He is also an executive-in-residence at the Texas Medical Center in Houston, the world’s largest medical complex.

 Dr. Eyre obtained his Bachelor of Medicine and Surgery at James Cook University (2011), and went on to be awarded a PhD for his work on the pathophysiology of late-life depression at University of Adelaide (2016).
 Partway through his PhD, he was awarded the Fulbright Scholarship for being the top-ranked postgraduate scholar in Australia, and was a visiting graduate researcher at UCLA.